 Western Massachusetts Nursing Collaborative

-The Western Massachusetts Nursing Collaborative is a coalition of nurse leaders from education and service focused on the critical role the nursing workforce plays in the delivery of quality care.
-They are working together to ensure the region has an adequate supply of high quality, diverse nurses to meet the healthcare needs of our community.
+The Western Massachusetts Nursing Collaborative is a regional coalition of nurse leaders from academic institutions and healthcare organizations, driven by a shared commitment to the essential role nurses play in delivering high-quality, patient-centered care.
+Through sustained collaboration, the Collaborative works to ensure that Western Massachusetts has a sufficient supply of well-prepared, highly skilled, and diverse nurses to meet the evolving healthcare needs of the community.

 Awards: